1940’s Hairstyles – Women’s Pompadours

 Setting technique is the same as for a top full wave reverse roll.
-First a half-wave is made followed by one row of overlapping curls.
-Then the second ridge of the wave is made followed by one or two rows of curls.
+Follow the half wave with one row of overlapping curls.
+Now make the second ridge of the wave.
+Then by one or two rows of curls.

-The ends are then turned under.
+Turn the ends under.
 Much brushing and combing will cause the first row of curls to blend in with the second ridge, making it appear deep and natural looking.